Pregnant woman shot at by neighbour in Delhi for objecting to loud music at function | Law-Order

 ALSO READ

+Peace is being established in J-K after abrogation of Article 370: Amit Shah

+Amit Shah greets people on Chaitra Navratri, Ugadi, Gudi Padwa, Cheti Chand, Sajibu Cheiraoba

-Amit Shah to be on three-day visit to Karnataka, Chhattisgarh and Madhya Pradesh from March 24
+HM Amit Shah to attend host of events in poll-bound Karnataka on March 24